Stories

 Since I've moved out of state I setup a blog to keep my family/friends up to date on life and as a personal diary.
 This is a wonderful piece of software.
 I didnt want to go the route of using a service like Livejournal because I wanted complete control of the software and run it on my own server.
 With wordpress I had a nice blog up and running in about 30minutes.
 Another nice feature is that it's protocol is open, so as a Linux user I just apt-get install drivel, and voila posting to my blog via a nice local program without having to login to the site itself.
 A+ :)

 That aside, I am glad that it is finally complete.
-Yes, there are many worthless blogs posted but it makes it all worth it when you get that one gem.
+Yes, there are many worthless blogs posted but it make

 • Is this needed?
 (Score:3, Insightful)